UMWEDU/umw-careercenter-sync/_pages/internship-policies.md

  	<li>Credit is awarded for the semester in which the internship takes place.</li>
  	<li><strong>No credit is awarded retroactively</strong>.
 All paperwork must be completed within seven days of starting the internship.
 Any exception must be approved in advance by the internship coordinator.</li>
  	<li>Students may accrue no more than 12 experiential credits towards graduation and no more than 55 credits in any one discipline.</li>
  	<li>In order to drop an internship, a student must contact the Center for Career and Professional Development, along with their faculty sponsor and the site.
-The student must also contact the <a href="http://academics.umw.edu/registrar/">Registrar's Office</a> to drop the internship.
-The internship is not considered officially dropped from your schedule until you have followed up and completed the steps given to you by the Registrar's Office.</li>
+The student must also contact the <a href="http://academics.umw.edu/registrar/">Registrar's Office</a> to drop the internship. <strong>The internship is not considered officially dropped from your schedule until you have followed up and completed the steps given to you by the Registrar's Office.</strong></li>
  	<li>Students who participate in an internship as part of an educational study abroad program must also obtain the approval of the Director of the Center for International Education (CIE).</li>
- 	<li>Students attempting to take <a href="http://publications.umw.edu/undergraduatecatalog/academic_policies/overload/">more than 18 credit hours</a> with the addtion of an internship will need approval from the Director of <a href="http://academics.umw.edu/academicandcareerservices/">Academic Services</a>.</li>
+ 	<li>Students attempting to take <a href="http://publications.umw.edu/undergraduatecatalog/academic_policies/overload/">more than 18 credit hours</a> with the addition of an internship will need approval from the Director of <a href="http://academics.umw.edu/academicandcareerservices/">Academic Services</a>.</li>
 </ul>
 <strong>Minimum Site Hours Required</strong>
 <ul>